Oliver-Lloyd/EcoPy/README.md

-# EcoPy
+# Life of Py

-Ecosystem simulator in Python.
+An ecosystem simulator, implemented in Python.